jayantkathuria7/30-Days-ML-Challenge/Day 7 - Credit Card Default Prediction/Readme.md

 ## Dataset
 The dataset contains information about credit card clients, including their credit limit, payment history, bill amounts, and demographic details.

+- The dataset is available on **GitHub** (Jupyter Notebook & dataset included)
+- Can also be accessed from Kaggle: [Default of Credit Card Clients Dataset](https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset)

 ### Features Used:
 - **LIMIT_BAL**: Credit Limit
 - **AGE**: Age of the cardholder